wp-plugins/mail-subscribe-list/readme.txt

 No, this plugin was designed to collect email addresses from visitors.
 This plugin does not send emails at all.

 == Changelog ==

+= 2.1.1

+* Added some security suggestions kindly provided by José Fonseca, thank you.

 = 2.1